Animate CC allows you to publish content for Adobe® AIR™ for Android.

 The Icons tab of the AIR for Android Application And Installer Settings dialog box lets you specify an icon for the Android application.
 The icon is shown after you install the application and run it in the AIR for Android runtime.
-You can specify three different sizes for the icon (36, 48, 72, 96 pixels) to allow for the different views in which the icon appears.
+You can specify different sizes for the icon for different views in which the icon appears.
 The icons you choose for Android do not have to strictly adhere to these sizes.

 To specify an icon, click an icon size in the Icons tab and then navigate to the file you want to use for that size.
 The files must be in PNG (Portable Network Graphics) format.

 If you do not supply an image for a particular icon size, Adobe AIR scales one of the supplied images to create the missing icon image.

 The Permissions tab allows you to specify which services and data the application has access to on the device.

 To see a description of a permission, click the permission name.
 The description appears below the permission list.